Background pattern

 • rupture of muscle tissue (rhabdomyolysis).
 You may have muscle pain, especially in the shoulders, thighs, or lower back, weakness or difficulty moving your arms or legs, dark urine, or little or no urine.

-• rapid, deep, and difficult breathing, drowsiness, numbness or weakness in the limbs, feeling unwell (nausea), vomiting, and stomach pain.
-These may be symptoms of an excess of lactic acid in the blood (lactic acidosis), as shown in blood tests
+• rapid, deep, and difficult breathing, drowsiness, numbness or weakness in the limbs, discomfort (nausea), vomiting, and stomach pain.
+These can be symptoms of an excess of lactic acid in the blood (lactic acidosis), as shown in blood tests

 • failure of the bone marrow to produce new red blood cells (pure red cell aplasia), as shown in blood tests.
-You may feel tired, lethargic, and notice pale skin
+You may feel tired, lethargic, and notice abnormal paleness of the skin

-• skin rash, which may form blisters that look like small darts (erythema multiforme)
+• skin rash, which can form blisters that look like small targets (a dark center surrounded by a paler area, with a dark ring around the edge) (erythema multiforme)

-• a generalised rash with blisters and peeling of the skin, particularly around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome) and a more severe form that causes peeling of the skin on more than 30% of the body surface (toxic epidermal necrolysis)
+• a widespread rash with blisters and peeling of the skin, particularly around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome) and a more severe form that causes peeling of the skin over more than 30% of the body surface (toxic epidermal necrolysis)

-• numbness, tingling in the skin (pins and needles).
+• numbness, tingling sensation in the skin (pins and needles).

 Frequent(may affect up to 1 in 10 people):